knighteagle789/biceptemplates/README.md

 ## 1.1.
 Installation

-1. Follow the installation and setup instructions found in the [DevOpsDevContainer repository](https://dev.azure.com/americanautoshield/DevOps/_git/DevOpsDevContainer)
-2. Run `make clone-templaterepos` to automatically sync all the template repos
+1. Clone this repo
-3. In the terminal windows of VSCode, change your directory the bicepTemplates (`cd bicepTemplates`)
+2. In the terminal windows of VSCode, change your directory the bicepTemplates (`cd bicepTemplates`)

 # 2. Build and Test